xiaoqinglong123/DRGAT/README.md

-# DRMGCN
+# DRGAT
-This code is the implementation of DRMGCN
+This code is the implementation of DRGAT

-DRMGCN： Multichannel Attention Graph Convolutional Network for drug repositioning
+DRGAT： Graph attention networks for drug repositioning
 #### Requirements

 python (tested on version 3.7)